TPMoyer/Processsing3-Keyboard-3D-Movement/README.md

 # Processsing3 Keyboard 3D Movement

-Sketch is a "Hello World" example to enable keyboard control of the camera (viewpoint) position and orientation.
+2 inside jokes and 2 real contributions: Keyboard control of the camera (viewpoint) position and orientation, and a teapot from dramatically reduced data content.

 Sketch is intended for inclusion in the \topics\interaction\  section of the processing examples.

 A single .pde encapsulated the cameraKey class.
 Copying this into your sketch gets you the full function.
 The Keyboard_3D_Movement.pde has the few initialization options needed.